Updates on the Waco Twin Peaks Trial

 But, as I have mentioned endlessly in my blogs, any plea would negate the possibility of a civil rights lawsuit, forcing all these cases to trial and a mistrial pushes the D.A.’s office one step back, if not several.
 This, not even taking into consideration all the other pending issues with Reyna’s office including a possible federal investigation for public corruption.

-While it is not a 100 percent victory for Carrizal and his attorney Casie Gotro, at least it is a 50% victory for the defense and a 100% loss for Reyna.
+While it is not a 100 percent victory for Carrizal and his attorney Casie Gotro, at the minimum it is a 50% victory for the defense and a 100% loss for Reyna.
 Not to mention that this sets the tone for the rest of cases and the other defendants already know which path the D.A’s office will take with the remaining cases.
+In addition, this lost to Reyna will come back to haunt him.
 Thus, this victory was critical.
 Regardless, I tip my motorcycle helmet to Casie Gotro for an excellent job in representing Carrizal and for fighting and believing in what’s right, and to Carrizal for taking this head on.
 Congrats to both.

 It should be noted that a new trial date of April 2, 2018 has been scheduled.